 - Minecraft Homeschool ( paid, about $20/ term) (click through to read more about this cool resource).
 They not only learn the finer points of redstone construction, they can study science, history, geograpy, all the usual subjects , in a Minecraft environment AND answer questions and submit work.

-- Local classes and courses whenever we can, including cooking, high diving and stone carving this year.
+- Local classes, tours and courses whenever we can we take tours and courses, including cooking, high diving, pottery and stone carving this year.

 - Blogging.
 Kids can write posts, create images and learning about the technical side of website creation, including HTML, graphic design and social media marketing.
 Find out how to start a free blog for them here.
 They’re learning a trade that could provide them with an income long before they leave school, my younger child is blog-mad and now has a professional self-hosted site.
 If you want to create a ” real” money making blog, you need this post.